Hawaii

 The Private Place Exception

 Hawaii's privacy statute adds an important layer of complexity.
-HRS § 711-1111 makes it a criminal offense to install or use any device for "photographing, observing, or overhearing events or sounds" in a private place without the consent of all persons in that private place.
+HRS § 711-1111 makes it a criminal offense to install or use any device for "observing, recording, amplifying, or broadcasting sounds or events" in a private place without the consent of the person or persons entitled to privacy there.

 Front porches, driveways, and walkways open to public view generally do not qualify as private places.
 Enclosed lanais, interior hallways of apartment buildings, and gated private entryways are more likely to receive privacy protection under the statute.